 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-A Buddha bowl is a delicious and nutritious meal that can be customized to fit any taste preference.
-Our flavor-packed baked tofu Buddha bowl is loaded with fresh veggies, sweet mango, and a rich spicy peanut sauce.
+Our vibrant flavor-packed baked tofu Buddha bowl is loaded with fresh colorful veggies, sweet mango, and a rich creamy peanut sauce.

 Jump to: